-The accounting policies adopted are consistent with those of the previous financial year. except for the following new and amended IFRS recently issued by the IASB and International Financial Reporting Interpretations Committee ("IFRIC") interpretations effective as of 1 January 2021:
+The accounting policies adopted are consistent with those of the previous financial year. except for the following new and amended IFRS recently issued by the IASB and International Financial Reporting Interpretations Committee ("IFRIC") interpretations effective as of 1 January 2022:

-2.1 New and amended IFRS Standards that are effective for the current year
+2.1 New and amended IFRS Standards that are effective for the current year lew and revised IFRSs

-The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2021, have been adopted in these consolidated financial statements.
+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2022, have been adopted in these consolidated financial statements.